alexander-harmaty/SortedList-and-Dictionary/README.md

 ![outputmenu](images/outputMenu.png)

+## Assignment Context

+This project was one of the later assignments for my C# Programming class.

+The goal of this assignment was to further explore C# by using lists, sorted lists, and ToLookup.

+This was a solo assignment made with C#, and Visual Studio 2022.

 ## Features

 This program demonstrates the use of three different collection classes in .NET Framework for storing and searching student data.